k3tchup/google_drive_sync/readme.md

 [x] when downloading a file, need to set its modified time to what's in Drive (otherwise version comparison won't work)

-[ ] on first scan, detect deleted files in local cache and update Drive.  (increment version and mark them as trashed)
+[x] on first scan, detect deleted files in local cache and update Drive.  (increment version and mark them as trashed)

-[ ] for uploading changes, need to compare modified times before changing the remote files. entire local change handling needsa  refactor.
+[x] for uploading changes, need to compare modified times before changing the remote files. entire local change handling needsa  refactor.

+[x] change all silly while loops to queues and multi-thread that stuff

+[x] handle file and directory moves

+[x] add local file watcher to detect changes to the cache folder immediately

+[x] move the local database cache and other variable data into the user's home directory

+[x] better error handling

 [ ] Address the issue with sqlite thread locking.
 We sometimes run into the "recursive cursor" errors.
 Look to lock the updates.

 [ ] add retries via the queues.   add metadata for retries count and put the thing back on the queue

-[ ] change all silly while loops to queues and multi-thread that stuff

 [ ] progress estimates for large downloads and uploads (both large by size and by number of files)